This post contains affiliate links to products I myself use and trust.

 - Add a call to action if you don’t have one already.
 A call to action denotes one thing you want a user to do next.
 Such as booking for an appointment, buying a product or calling you.

-3) Make sure your name is mentioned on various pages
+Make sure your company name is mentioned on various pages

 Does your company or organization’s name appear in text other than on the homepage?
 Many people assume that the domain and/or page title (what you see at the top of your browser) covers all the bases.
 However, I recommend you pepper your name throughout your website.
-Yep, for them search engines again.
+Yep, this is for branded search for SEO.

 If you’re an individual, this can seem heavy handed.
 I assure you, name-dropping yourself on your own website is totally appropriate.
-Just take a deep breath and throw it into the first or second paragraph of each page.
+Just take a deep breath and throw it into the second or third paragraph of each page.
 No one will roll their eyes at you, promise.

 - Some hosting companies pro-rate if you leave them before your renewal time.
 Some do not.
 It’s ok to check with their sales team on their terms and conditions.
 That’s what they’re there for!

 - Sometimes hosting companies send emails about discounts or bulk prices.
-Check your spam folder to see if you can save some $$ ahead of just logging into your account and pressing ‘renew’.
+Check your spam folder to see if you can save some $ before logging into your account and pressing ‘renew’.